Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 ```

 If you did not get an action object, you can present the payment result to your shopper.
 See [Adyen documentation](https://docs.adyen.com/checkout/components-web#step-6-present-payment-result) for more information how to present the results.
+A CTP payment with `submitAdditionalPaymentDetailsResponse` for the case where you can present the result:
 ```json
 {
   "custom": {